 - A sharp, preferably thick knife (for cutting coconuts!)

-Note: The links above are for the products I actually used on this trek, or the closest thing I could find to it.
+Note: The links above are for the products I actually used on the Waimanu Valley hike, or the closest thing I could find to it.

 Stock up on food once on the island

 Whatever you plan on consuming while in the valley you’ll need to bring in with you.
 Assuming you’ll fly into Hilo or Kona, hit the supermarket in one of those cities to stock up on supplies before you hike in.
 Some easy, hearty meals you can cook over a campfire are vegetarian chili and pasta.
 These may not be the lightest items to pack in your bag, but your body will thank you for feeding it proper meals after all that trekking, vs. chips and candy and other crap food.

 Aim for the Waipi’o Valley Lookout when looking for a place to park your car during the trek.
 Based on this source, we had planned to leave our car at the nearby Waipio Valley Artworks for a few days, willing to fork over some money to ensure its safekeeping.
 But when we got there the morning we were to start the trek, the gallery was closed.
 You may have to call and pre-arrange your parking with them, but we didn’t know this beforehand.